gwaldron/osgearth/docs/source/references/drivers/cache/filesystem.rst

 	property on map layers to customize the naming to some extent.

-	This cache supports expiration, but does NOT support size limits -- there is to way to cap the size of the cache.
+	This cache supports expiration, but does NOT support size limits -- there is no way to cap the size of the cache.

 	Cache access is serialized since we are reading and writing individual files on disk.